 — Adam Rank (@adamrank) April 9, 2019

 Anticipation is that the Cardinals will trade Rosen.
-BookMaker has updated its odds on his likely destination.
+Sportsbooks have updated their odds on his likely destination.
 The sportsbook now favors the Washington Redskins to be the team that will deal for the Arizona QB.

 Which Team Will Josh Rosen Be on for Week 1 of 2019 NFL Season?